BlitChain/BlitJS/README.md

 */
 ```

-### Helper functions for interacting with function in a script
+### Helpers for interacting with functions defined in a script

 The `runScriptFunction` function defined here executes a script function on the blockchain, using `sendMsg` defined above and returns the result or an error, if any.